Last updated: December 21, 2022

 Time Again for Major Repairs

 The natural elements and human use are hard on bridges.
 After 30 years, this historic structure needed another makeover.
 From November 16, 2020 through April 5, 2021, Station Road Bridge once again closed for deck replacement, metal repairs, and repainting.
-This time it will be completely wrapped and the work will be done in place.
+This time it was completely wrapped and the work was done in place.
 The Federal Highways Administration completed the design, rehabilitation, and inspection with a total project cost of $1,340,000.
 The new paint is designed to protect the bridge from rust for decades.
 Temporary fences were necesssary to protect the paint while it cures - a process that may take months.
 This paint is designed to protect the bridge from rust for decades.
 Please help by not touching any of the painted surfaces.